 For IBSA Foundation, the dialogue between art and science is a creative way of dissemination: art, in its multiple forms, is a powerful tool of communication and also very useful for describing scientific research.
 Scientists look at the world with an objective and rational eye, but there is also another way of viewing it, which is reflected in the feelings, perceptions and emotions generated by artistic representations.

-The collaboration between MASI and IBSA Foundation for scientific research, born with the design of a series of meetings between exponents of both the scientific and the artistic world, develops into a partnership that sees the Foundation support the Museum in the realization of new activities related to the intersection of science and art and to support specific exhibition projects as "Scientific Partner".
+The collaboration between MASI and IBSA Foundation for scientific research, born with the design of a series of meetings between exponents of both scientific and artistic world, develops into a partnership that sees the Foundation support the Museum in the realization of new activities related to the intersection of science and art and to support specific exhibition projects as "Scientific Partner".